Journal Update Directions¶

 Calling journal_write¶

 The entries parameter is a JSON string containing a list of [time, description] tuples — NOT pre-formatted vault lines.
 The function handles vault formatting (bullets, tags) internally.
-Each description should INCLUDE the #projects/<slug> prefix.
+Each description should INCLUDE the #projects/<slug> prefix when the entry was attributed; entries you deliberately left unattributed (after a failed match) carry no project prefix.

 Example: